cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 The first line is the subject of the RDF statement.
 If one thinks of this as a sentence in a SVO language, the first URL is in the subject position.
-This is the URL about which the statement makes an assertion (for a more formal defintion of terms like TBox and ABox, see [Handbook of Knowledge Representation](http://www.worldcat.org/oclc/968676609) ).
+This is the URL about which the statement makes an assertion (for a more formal definition of terms like TBox and ABox, see [Handbook of Knowledge Representation](http://www.worldcat.org/oclc/968676609) ).
 The subject can be any URL, even one that you cannot dereference, as in